Shazwazza/Examine/README.md

 ===

 ---
-_❤️ If you use and like Articulate please consider [becoming a GitHub Sponsor](https://github.com/sponsors/Shazwazza/) ❤️_
+_❤️ If you use and like Examine please consider [becoming a GitHub Sponsor](https://github.com/sponsors/Shazwazza/) ❤️_

 ## What is Examine?